ShubhamAggarwal6105/Zen.py/README.md

 4) It uses backtracking to further solve the sudoku board when it can't find any singletons or unique elements.

 # Dependency usage:
-Pygame is used for rendering absolutely everything on the screen.
-Threading is essential, for the algorithm run times may vary, and if the pygame window instance does not get updated per frame, there is a huge possibility that it will crash and / or become unresponsive.
+`Pygame` is used for rendering absolutely everything on the screen. `Threading` (for parallelism) is essential, for the algorithm run times may vary, and if the pygame window instance does not get updated per frame, there is a huge possibility that it will crash and / or become unresponsive.
 As a result, the algorithm runs in a separate native thread, whilst the window stays up.

 `time` is used for measuring the time taken by the core algorithm in solving a particular position.